d19n-llc/node-mq/README.md

 for a horizontally scalling micro service architecture.
-You can have applications running in clusters and on multiple servers working to satisfy the queued messages, scale your apps horizontally and the node-mq handles deduplication and batch processing to prevent processing a message more than once.
+You can have applications running in clusters and on multiple servers working to satisfy the queued messages, scale your apps horizontally and the node-mq handles deduplication and batching to prevent processing a message more than once.

-When deploying a new micro service into your network, install the node-mq package, then subscribe to other micro services using this package.
+When deploying a new application into your network, install the node-mq package, then subscribe to other micro services using this package.

 Road Map: